About

 Click on the image to view/download the slides of a given talk (in PDF format).

-09/2023 (with Jonas Romstadt).
-What is the graphematic status of punctuation marks?
-Toward basic operational concepts of comparative punctuation research (Comparative Punctuation Worldwide, Universität Regensburg, Regensburg, DE)
+09/2023 (plenary talk with Jonas Romstadt).
+What is the graphem(at)ic status of punctuation units?
+Toward basic operational concepts of comparative punctuation research (Comparative Punctuation Worldwide, Universität Regensburg, DE) [Abstract]

-10/2022 (invited plenary talk with Christa Dürscheid).
+10/2022 (invited keynote with Christa Dürscheid).
 Grapholinguistics: An expanding research field (LautSchriftSprache/ScriptandSound 5, University of Agder, Fevik, NO) [Abstract]

 03/2022 (invited).
-How visual stereotypes work: The structure and sociosemiotics of cultural typographic mimicry (Multilingual Writing, University of Bern, CH)
+How visual stereotypes work: The structure and sociosemiotics of cultural typographic mimicry (Multilingual Writing, Universität Bern, CH)

 12/2021.
-Structural, psycholinguistic, and sociolinguistic typologies of writing (46. Österreichische Linguistiktagung, Workshop ‘Writing: System, Use, Ideology’, University of Vienna, AT) [Abstract]
+Structural, psycholinguistic, and sociolinguistic typologies of writing (46. Österreichische Linguistiktagung, Workshop ‘Writing: System, Use, Ideology’, Universität Wien, AT) [Abstract]

 09/2021.
 Literacy and self-prescriptivism: A metapragmatic discourse analysis of attitudes towards orthographic regulation (6th Prescriptivism Conference, Universidade de Vigo, ES) [Abstract]